Tools4everBV/HelloID-Conn-Prov-Source-Zermelo/README.md

 ### Remarks

 - This is currently a source connector tailored to the requirements of a specific customer.
 While this can be used in general as a starting template for zermelo, you may need to implement more adjustments then usual to get it working at your location.

+- The "CorrelationField" contains the name of the employee field that indentifies the user in Helloid.
+By default this is the "employeeNumber".
+This may however not be available (not filled correctly) in your envirionment.
+If it is available in an other field you have to specify the name of that field here.
+When using custom field, is assumed that this is in the format "#user_id#".
+You may need to update the code if this is different in your environment.

+- The different filter options of the Get calls are currently provided in the body of the request.
+This seems to work correctly, but it is customary to specify this in the url itself, so this may need some attention.

 ## Getting help